-Some common causes of constipation can include lack of exercise, diet, stress, travel, or any other changes in your daily routine or it could be the result of a slower digestive system.
-Even resisting the urge to go to the bathroom (something we all do, especially when things get busy) can contribute to irregularity.
+Some common causes of constipation can include lack of exercise, diet, stress, travel or any other changes in your daily routine.

-RestoraLAX® (Polyethylene Glycol 3350) is an effective laxative that helps relieve you from occasional constipation without the side effects of gas, bloating or cramps or sudden urgency.
-It works by drawing water to the stool helping to soften and to increase the frequency of bowel movements
+RestoraLAX® (Polyethylene Glycol 3350) is an effective laxative that helps relieve you from occasional constipation without the side effects of gas, bloating, cramps or sudden urgency.
+It works by drawing water to the stool, helping to soften and to increase the frequency of bowel movements.

-RestoraLAX® works to restore your body’s natural rhthym and allows bowel movements to occur more normally and lets you feel relief from occasional constipation without the side effects of cramping, bloating or gas.
+RestoraLAX® works to restore your body’s natural rhythm.
+It allows bowel movements to occur more normally and lets you feel relief from occasional constipation without the side effects of cramping, bloating or gas.